Genfare: Fareboxes

 Genfare's primary products are fareboxes used on buses and trams.
 Its fareboxes range from simple mechanical cash collection boxes to complex validating fareboxes capable of printing tickets or reading smartcards.

 The newer Odyssey is capable of reading smartcards and printing magnetic-stripe tickets, while the current Fast Fare farebox added support for credit cards and QR code-based mobile ticketing.

+Ticket vending machines

+Genfare produces the Vendstar series of ticket vending machines.

 Turnstiles

 From the 1980s to the mid-2000s, Genfare manufactured turnstiles for rapid transit systems.
 The Genfare Transentry turnstile and Easientry accessible swing gate are currently in use on Cleveland's RTA and the Detroit People Mover, and were previously used on MARTA and SEPTA's rapid transit lines.